MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/embedded-canvas-app-actions.md

 ### RefreshForm(showPrompt)
-Refreshes the data on the host form.
+Refreshes the data on the host model-driven form.
-* **showPrompt** - A required boolean parameter that indicates if a confirmation prompt should be displayed to the user before saving any unsaved data on the host form.
+* **showPrompt** - A required boolean parameter that indicates if a confirmation prompt should be displayed to the user before saving any unsaved data on the host model-driven form.
 Values should be "true" or "false".

 Calling the RefreshForm method can show the following error messages.